DPDK/dpdk/doc/guides/sample_app_ug/fips_validation.rst

   * path-is-folder: If presented the application expects req-file and rsp-file are folder paths.

+  * mbuf-dataroom: By default the application creates mbuf pool with maximum possible data room (65535 bytes).
+If the user wants to test scatter-gather list feature of the PMD he or she may set this value to reduce the dataroom size so that the input data may be dividied into multiple chained mbufs.

 To run the application in linux environment to test one AES FIPS test data